WHITE HOUSE —

-U.S. President Barack Obama has hosted French President Francois Hollande at a state dinner filled with business leaders, political donors, and Hollywood celebrities.
+President Barack Obama hosted French President Francois Hollande at a state dinner filled with business leaders, political donors, and Hollywood celebrities.

-Mr. Hollande, who recently announced his split with longtime partner Valerie Trierweiler, was seated between Mr. and Mrs. Obama, in a heated outdoor tent that accommodated a crowd of 350.
+Hollande, who recently announced his split with longtime partner Valerie Trierweiler, was seated between Barack and Michelle Obama, in a heated outdoor tent that accommodated a crowd of 350.

-Earlier in the day, Mr. Obama praised the "enduring alliance" between France and the United States.
-Mr. Obama said the two countries' alliance "has never been stronger", calling it "much deeper" than it was 20 years ago.
-Mr. Hollande added, the two countries' "now trust each other in an unprecedented manner."
+Earlier in the day, Obama praised the "enduring alliance" between France and the United States.
+Obama said the two countries' alliance "has never been stronger," calling it "much deeper" than it was 20 years ago.
+Hollande added that the two countries' "now trust each other in an unprecedented manner."

 Talks between the two leaders Tuesday covered Iran nuclear negotiations, Syria, counter-terrorism efforts in Africa, trade, economic issues, and climate change.

-On Wednesday, Mr. Hollande is to travel to California to meet with business leaders in Silicon Valley.
+On Wednesday, Hollande is to travel to California to meet with business leaders in Silicon Valley.

 President Obama said Tuesday that the facts will guide the Iran nuclear negotiations.

-Mr. Obama and Mr. Hollande traveled to Charlottesville, Virginia and Monticello, the 18th century mansion that was home to Thomas Jefferson, the third U.S. president, principal drafter of the Declaration of Independence, and the second U.S. envoy to France from 1785 to 1789.
+Obama and Hollande traveled to Charlottesville, Virginia and Monticello, the 18th century mansion that was home to Thomas Jefferson, the third U.S. president, principal drafter of the Declaration of Independence and the second U.S. envoy to France, where he served from 1785 to 1789.

 France supported the original 13 American colonies in their war for independence from Britain.